 Adherence to the environmental conditions must be ensured during operation of the device.
 In addition, during maintenance, verify and, if appropriate, correct all factors that may have an impact on the environmental conditions.

-To verify Part concerned Activity Interval (1) Overall condition All parts such as housing, HMI, control block, connections, etc. Perform a visual inspection At least every year Corrosion Terminals, connectors, screws Inspect and clean if required Dust Terminals, fans, cabinet air inlets and air outlets, air filters of cabinet Cooling g Soft starter fans Perform a visu inspection of operating fans Replace the fans, see catalog and the instructions sheets on se.com After 3 to 5 years, depending on the operating conditions.
-Fastening All screws for electrical and mechanical connections At least every year Device clock evice clock Display terminal At least every year CR2032 device On top side of the soft starter control block Perform a visual inspection of the battery level on the display terminal At least every year (1) Maximum maintenance intervals from the date of commissioning.
-Reduce
+To verify Part concerned Activity Interval (1) Overall condition All parts such as housing, HMI, control block, connections, etc. Perform a visual inspection At least every year Corrosion Terminals, connectors, screws Inspect and clean if required Dust Terminals, fans, cabinet air inlets and air outlets, air filters of cabinet Cooling Soft starter fans Perform a visual inspection of operating fans Replace the fans, see catalog and the instructions sheets on se.com After 3 to 5 years, depending on the operating conditions.
+Verify tightening torques At least every year Device clock vice clock Display terminal Verify the displayed time and correct if required (for information, to Real Time Clock (RTC), page 258) At least every year CR2032 device battery On top side of the soft starter control block Perform a visual inspection of the battery level on the display terminal At least every year